chaosAD/WinPipe/Readme.md

 What is it?
 ===========
-This is a example program to demonstrate how to communicate with a child process through pipe.
+This is an example program to demonstrate how to communicate with a child process through pipe.
 The child perfoms input/output as usual using stdin/stdout like scanf(.) and printf(.).
 Pipe technique redirects the child's stdin/stdout to the in/out streams created by the parent program.